Shoba Purushothaman: Career

 Purushothaman began her career as a journalist with Malaysian Business, a business magazine based in Kuala Lumpur.
-Upon completing her Master's degree, she began working for Dow Jones & Co.; first for the Wall Street Journal and then its related newswires Dow Jones Capital Markets Wire and AP-Dow Jones News Service in Washington D.C., New York and London.
+Upon completing her master's degree, she began working for Dow Jones & Co.; first for the Wall Street Journal and then its related newswires Dow Jones Capital Markets Wire and AP-Dow Jones News Service in Washington D.C., New York and London.

 In 1994, after nine years as a journalist, she joined Anthony Hayward at Bulletin International in London as a partner.
 Between 1995 and 1998, she established Bulletin's Asian operations in Singapore, and grew regional operations in Kuala Lumpur, Melbourne, and Hong Kong.
-Purushothaman moved to New York in 1998 to establish Bulletin in the U.S The company was sold in early 2001 to Cordiant Communications PLC, a publicly-listed marketing services group that was subsequently acquired by WPP Group.
+Purushothaman moved to New York in 1998 to establish Bulletin in the U.S The company was sold in early 2001 to Cordiant Communications PLC, a publicly listed marketing services group that was subsequently acquired by WPP Group.

 In 2000, with $100,000 start-up capital from an angel investor, Purushothaman and her former Bulletin business partner Anthony Hayward co-founded The NewsMarket in 2000.
-Purushothaman served as chief executive officer and Hayward as chairman of the board.
+Purushothaman was chief executive officer and Hayward as chairman of the board.
 The NewsMarket provided video clips and information via the Internet to news broadcasters.
 Its technology platform provided web-based delivery of high bandwidth video files in formats that broadcasters could download and edit instantly.
 This transformed how the marketing industry delivered content to the media, which had previously been via satellite or tape dispatch.
 In 2005, The NewsMarket provided video clips digitally to over 3000 newsrooms.

 While Purushothaman was CEO, the NewsMarket established operations in London, Mumbai, Munich, Ahmedabad, Beijing and San Francisco.
 Investors included Apax Partners (Alan Patricof), Battery Ventures, Hearst Interactive Media, and Softbank Capital.
 Through The NewsMarket, major brands including Google, Intel, the IOC, adidas, BMW, and Samsung made announcements and provided video clips and information about new products to the news media.
 The NewsMarket also served non-profit clients including the UNICEF, Greenpeace and the Gates Foundation as well as government agencies including - NATO, the International Olympic Committee, the National Cancer Institute, the United States State Department, and the National Science Foundation.
 Purushothaman left The NewsMarket operating team in New York in September 2009 upon the completion of its acquisition of NASDAQ-listed Medialink.
 The company was subsequently re-branded as Synaptic Digital and was acquired in 2012.
 Purushothaman served on its Board until its 2012 acquisition.